Guide: Example Datasets

 This Guide introduces different example datasets for Neo4j and demonstrates how to import and explore them.

-You should be comfortable installing Neo4j (Desktop, Docker) or spinning up an instance in the cloud.
+You should be comfortable installing Neo4j (Desktop, Docker) or using an instance in the cloud (AuraDB, Sandbox).

 For getting started with using Neo4j it’s helpful to use example datasets relevant to your domain and use-cases.
 For each we want to provide a description, the graph model and some use-case queries.